EN / TH

 %

-Waste segregation at AirAsia Academy
+Waste segregation at AirAsia Academy by 2029

 Long-Term Target

-from all main stations by 2050
+to landfill from all main stations by 2050

-Establish a network of partners for
+Create a network of partners who work together for manage waste for

 Water Management